fbpx

 Are you trying to figure out a realistic Hawaii itinerary that your whole family will enjoy?

-You want to give your family the best vacation possible, but it’s hard when you’re trying not only to satisfy everyone involved (kids + adults) with an amazing variety of things they’ll enjoy doing in Hawaii.
+You want to give your family the best vacation possible.
+Still, it’s hard when you’re trying not only to satisfy everyone involved (kids + adults) with a fantastic variety of things they’ll enjoy doing in Hawaii.

 Running around on Kauai.
 Photo credit: Darren Cheung

-However, you don’t want to pack your itinerary too tightly because that will lead to meltdowns (and not just your kiddos)!
+However, you don’t want to pack your itinerary too tightly, as that will lead to meltdowns (and not just among your kiddos)!

 Here’s a general schedule that worked well when my kids were toddlers:

-1. Make Breakfast: It’s easiest to fill your fridge with milk, yogurt, and fruit, and then have cereal or other breakfast favorites on hand to feed kids when they way up super early.
+1. Make Breakfast: It’s easiest to fill your fridge with milk, yogurt, and fruit, and then have cereal or other breakfast favorites on hand to feed the kids when they wake up super early.
 And then, you can really hit the ground running.

-2. Schedule Your Morning: Toddlers are usually happiest in the morning hours.
-So, that’s the perfect time to head out on an adventure or take a half-day tour.
+2. Schedule Your Morning: Toddlers are usually happiest in the morning, so that’s the perfect time to head out on an adventure or take a half-day tour.

-3. Plan One Activity Per Day: If you are doing a scheduled paid activity, don’t book more than one thing per day.
-And plan those early in your trip (in case it gets canceled due to weather.)
+3. Plan One Activity Per Day: If you are doing a scheduled paid activity, don’t book more than one thing daily.
+And plan those early in your trip (in case it gets canceled due to weather).

-4. Lunchtime: You can pack a picnic lunch to eat at the beach or enjoy eating at a restaurant.
-There’s lots of outdoor seating, which is always nice with kids.
+4. Lunchtime: You can pack a picnic lunch at the beach or enjoy eating at a restaurant.
+There’s lots of outdoor seating, which is always lovely with kids.
 Plus, food tends to be cheaper at lunchtime versus dinnertime.
+You’ll often find food trucks near the beach or parks, which make for a casual and easy lunch stop with kids.

-5. Plan for Nap Time: If your toddler takes naps, figure out if you’ll be heading back to your hotel for nap time or if you’ll do a long drive instead (and they can nap in the car.)
+5. Plan for Nap Time: If your toddler takes naps, figure out if you’ll be heading back to your hotel for nap time or if you’ll do a long drive instead (and they can nap in the car).
+If you opt for a scenic drive, try something relaxing like cruising along the North Shore, where the views are beautiful and the roads are peaceful.

-6. Leave Afternoon Open: Toddlers are fickle.
+6. Leave the Afternoon Open: Toddlers are fickle.
 It’s best not to plan anything for the afternoon in case they are a hot mess.
-But, it’s helpful to have a list of optional activities you can do if they seem like they are good to go.
-Playing at the pool is usually a winner for us!
+But it’s helpful to have a list of optional activities you can do if they seem good to go.
+Playing at the pool is usually a winner for us.
+This flexible approach has led to so much fun on our past trips!

-7. Dinnertime: I personally find dinnertime with toddlers to be stressful, so I prefer getting takeout food to eat at our accommodations.
-That way, if they melt down, we can get them ready for bed or go for a walk without having to wait to pay a restaurant bill.
+7. Dinnertime: I personally find dinnertime with toddlers stressful, so I prefer getting takeout food to eat at our accommodations.
+That way, if they melt down, we can get them ready for bed or go for a walk without waiting to pay a restaurant bill.

 Hawaii Vacation Photography